ZhengXing-shawn/Markline/README.md

 ## At the end

-This tool is create for my best friend - Yipeng Lin.
+This tool is created for my best friend - Yipeng Lin.
 It was used to collect the medical-data.
 More details in https://journals.sagepub.com/doi/full/10.1177/2325967120923950